se-edu/learningresources/contents/elm/Elm.md

 ### Benefit: Handling All Cases
 Like many functional programming languages, you get the "if it compiles it works" feeling in Elm.

-If your code can produce more than one result (e.g. converting a string in to an integer can either fail or succeed), Elm's compiler forces you to account for all cases in order to compile.
+If your code can produce more than one result (e.g. converting a string to an integer can either fail or succeed), Elm's compiler forces you to account for all cases in order to compile.

 ---